-ARTICLE 24 MUTUAL AGREEMENT PROCEDURE
+ARTICLE 25 MUTUAL AGREEMENT PROCEDURE

-1. Where a person considers that the actions of one or both of the Contracting States result or will result for him in taxation not in accordance with the provisions of this Convention, he may, irrespective of the remedies provided by the domestic law of those Contracting States, present his case to the competent authority of either Contracting State.
+1. Where a person considers that the actions of one or both of the Contracting States result or will result for him in taxation not in accordance with the provisions of this Convention, he may, irrespective of the remedies provided by the domestic law of those Contracting States, present his case to the competent authority of the Contracting State of which he is a resident or, if his case comes under paragraph 1 of Article 24, to that of the Contracting State of which he is a national.
 The case must be presented within three years from the first notification of the action resulting in taxation not in accordance with the provisions of the Convention.